gonmf/dakilang/README.md

 > fact('john', 'mary', 1). % I am a comment too
 ```

+### Declarations

-**New declarations** add what is called a _clause_ to a global table of clauses.
+New declarations add what is called a _clause_ to a global table of clauses.
 A clause is composed of a head declaration and an optional tail, separated by the characters `:-`.

 ```
 > parent('john', 'emily').